futomi/html5-CC2650SensorTag.js/README.md

 ### <a name="Quick-Start-4">Changing the interval of notifications</a>

 The CC2650 SensorTag notifies the measurement results per 1000 milliseconds (1 second) for each sensor by default.
-But the interval might be too long in some cases.
-If you want to change the interval, you can use the `writePeriods()` methods.
+But the interval might be too long or too short in some cases.
+If you want to change the interval, you can use the [`writePeriods()`](#writePeriods-method) method.

-The code below shows how to change the notification interval for each sensor using the `writePeriods()` method.
+The code below shows how to change the notification interval for each sensor using the [`writePeriods()`](#writePeriods-method) method.

 ```JavaScript
 document.getElementById('find-btn').addEventListener('click', () => {